Medicare for Dummies

 What is Medicare?

 Medicare is the United State’s healthcare system for individuals who are over the age of 65.
 Medicare is also for people who can qualify with certain disabilities and End-Stage Renal Disease.
-Medicare insurance provides inpatient and outpatient coverage for most medical services, medication, and durable medical equipment.
+Medicare insurance provides inpatient and outpatient coverage for most medical services, medication, and Durable medical equipment.

 Let’s cover the basics of Medicare Part A, B, and D.